LBCrion/sfwbar/doc/sfwbar.rst

 sort [true|false]
   setting of whether tray items should be sorted.
 If the items are not sorted, user can sort them manually via drag-and-drop mechanism.
+  Items are sorted by default, set this to false to enable drag-and-drop.

+``popup`` window may contain the following options

+AutoClose [true|false]
+  specify whether the popup window should close if user clicks anywhere outside of the window.

 PopUp
 -----